salilab/developer_tools/README.md

 - replacing strings in source files: `replace.py` does find and replace, only modifying files that are changed (sed touches all passed files).
 - git support: see the `git` subdir.

+Most of the scripts are Python scripts, and should work with Python 2.6 or later (including Python 3).